 2 A Greater Indo‑European East

-Similarly, the degree to which the Sea Peoples created permanent settlements in the eastern Mediterranean is in dispute, but they were likely joined by a concurrent land migration coming from both Europe and Asia Minor.
-Some have proposed the dubious theory that “Land Peoples” from as far north as the Carpathian Mountains joined this migration, while others have noticed that the Lukka, one of the named Sea Peoples, seem similar to the Lydians or Luwians, two Indo-European peoples from western and central Asia Minor.
+The extent of their permanent settlements remains debated, but evidence suggests a simultaneous land‑based migration from both Europe and Asia Minor.
+Some researchers even entertain the notion that groups from as far north as the Carpathian Mountains joined the movement, while others link the Lukka—one of the named Sea Peoples—to the Lydians or Luwians, both Indo‑European peoples of western and central Anatolia.

 1 Outsized Influence On Greek Mythology